rockettheme/docs/Docs/joomla/extensions/rokbooster/rokbooster_use.md

 5. **Disable for Internet Explorer**: Internet Explorer has hardcoded limits on the size of CSS files and rules per file that it can use.
 This setting lets you disable the compressed files only for IE. You can also elect to only disable compression for browsers less than IE10 while maintaining this feature for IE10+.

 6. **Cache File Permissions**: Permissions that the RokBooster cache files are created with.
-Don't change unless you need to.
+Do not change unless you need to.

 ### Debug Settings
 ![][rokbooster_setup_7]